orhun/personal-blog/content/stdout-vs-stderr.md

 <q>So, what is the take away from all of this?</q>

 The conclusion is that stdout making less write calls thus able to render more frames in the same amount of time.
-In other words, stderr is immediately calling the write function for each frame whereas stdout is making less calls but able to render the same content.
-It is probably storing the data for a while temporarily (accumulating it) and then writing it as a whole as a block.
+In other words, stderr blocks until the write function for each frame is rendered to the terminal whereas stdout returns faster.

-There must be some <g>buffering</g> happening.
+There must be some <g>buffering</g> happening for stdout.

 ---